 Most of the procedures for moving infantry formations and the tactics used on the battlefield during the Civil War were derived from those used during the Napoleonic and Mexican-American wars that took place earlier in the 19th century.
-The infantry of Co.
-A, 3rd Maine drill to learn these same maneuvers and employ them on the battlefield.
+The infantry of Company A, 3rd Maine drill to learn these same maneuvers and employ them on the battlefield the same way they did in the 1860’s.
 The customary Civil War infantry attack was by mass formation, men shoulder to shoulder, two lines deep.
 During the Napoleonic Wars this tactic increased the effectiveness of the inaccurate smooth bore muskets that were in widespread use.
 Since the majority of small firearms used in the Civil War were rifled, however, the greater accuracy of the muskets often resulted in high casualties to the target infantry formations, even at relatively long range.
-Keeping infantry soldiers in close line formation did have some advantages.
-It made it easier for the officers to maintain control of their units and relay commands (Remember, there were no radios!), and it lessened casualties from bullets and solid cannon shot plowing through the formation from the front or rear.
-Lethal missiles directed at the formation from the flanks (sides) could travel along the length of the formation lines doing great damage, so protecting the flanks of infantry formations during battle was of paramount importance.

 Captain: | Matt Bray |